cseshahriar/laravel-User-Role-Permission-Base-Authentication-System-with-Admin-LTE/README.md

 Set your database credentials in your .env file

+php artisan migrate

+php artisan db:seed

 Set .Env Mail configuration with Gmail

 Set .Env Social Login configuration

-12 php artisan serve or use Laravel Valet or Laravel Homestead
+php artisan serve or use Laravel Valet or Laravel Homestead

 Visit localhost:8000 in your browser

-Visit /admin/login if you want to access the admin panel.
+Visit for admin login /admin/login if you want to access the admin panel.
 Default Admin User/Password: admin@admin.com/shahriar.

+Visit user login /login if you want to access the admin panel.
+Default Admin User/Password: user@user.com/shahriar.

+{{ 'Happy Coding' }}